 FREE TOOLS

-In the quest to keep costs down, many self-published authors, including me, turn to low-cost or free editing tools.
+In the quest to keep costs down, many indie authors, including me, turn to low-cost or free editing tools.
 While Google Docs is perhaps the best free tool of all time, it is far from perfect.
 It will find some grammar and spelling issues while overlooking others.
 Grammarly is fantastic, but many of the more advanced tools come at $12/month.
 Note that Grammarly doesn’t work as well on longer documents and may behave differently from within Google Docs than in other places like Atticus.
 MS Word, which many have for other reasons, will catch problems missed by G-Docs and Grammarly and vice versa.

 All of these lack the finesse and nuance of a human editor.
-When comparing $5000 and $0.00, most of us are forced to go with $0.00 (or $144 per year).
+When comparing $5000 and $0.00, most of us are forced to go with $0.00 (or $144 per year for one software package or another).

 YOUR TIME